Explore a Decade of Dave Cullen's Research

 Published articles

-There have been only three significant articles:
+There had been only three significant articles prior to Sue's book:

 David Brooks' 2004 New York Times column, Parents of a Killer.